 Electroporation is a technique that takes advantage of the semi-permeable nature of cell membranes, a benefit of the presence of a phospholipid bilayer.
-When a suspension of cells mixed with foreign genetic material is exposed to the optimal ranges of electrical activity, regions in the phospholipid bilayer exhibit short-term disruptions open, termed pores.
+When a suspension of cells mixed with foreign genetic material is exposed to the optimal ranges of electrical activity, regions in the phospholipid bilayer exhibit short-term disruptions, termed pores.
 It is through these temporary pores (holes) that exogenous DNA, RNA or proteins can gain entry in the cell.

-Also referred to as electropermeabilization, electroporation is a commonly used transfection and transformation technique in cell and molecular biology.
+Electroporation is a commonly used transfection and transformation technique in cell and molecular biology.
 Scientists use special equipment such as electroporators, cuvettes and pipectrodes (i.e. The Cloning Gun) to conduct electroporation experiments.
 Electroporators come in different shapes and sizes, from table top machines to handheld devices.

 Electroporated cells are extremely fragile following treatment.
 Once the pores are formed, scientists do not have control over what goes in and out of the cell.
 As a result, some cells may die or malfunction due to this undesirable exchange of material.
 Slight variations from the optimized conditions of the strength of electrical voltage may prevent cells from healing back to normal.
 Instead, they may show permanent ruptures in the cell membrane and lead to cell death or toxicity.

 Scientists conducting experiments in Sus scrufa observed that the use of high voltage during electroporation precisely kills target cells without having any impact on surrounding tissues.
 Further developments point to treatment of diseases requiring accurate tissue excision.
 When used for cancer treatment it is referred to as cancer tumor electrochemotherapy.
-Some companies have claimed development of an effective electroporation devices for removal of tumors.
+Some companies have claimed to develop effective electroporation devices for removal of tumors.
 Another significant application of electroporation is the delivery of DNA vaccines.
 DNA vaccines, although still in the experimental phase, are considered a more direct and effective method than conventional cancer therapy.